iamericanartist/code-shoulder/resources.md

 - http://exercism.io/ looks like a great way to hone your skills (haven't personally used it, but it looks really cool).
 - [The Odin Project](http://www.theodinproject.com/) is a free site that gives a "beginner to developer" track and focuses on Ruby/Ruby on Rails alongside the standard CSS, HTML, Javascript and JQuery stuff.
 I've heard from a good friend it's pretty great!
 - [Gymnasium](http://gymnasium.aquent.com/) is another free tutorial site that is geared towards "digital, creative, and communications professionals."
 Some UX, dev stuff, and even project management courses are in here.
+- https://egghead.io has both free and "pro" accounts and offers "High quality, concise web development screencasts.
+Focus on coding with expert open-source contributors."

 ***
 ## References and Resources